RyanMajor/SERC-Broken-Code-Challenge/README.md

 # Pete's Pizza - Scenario
 Pete has opened his first store in Bangor County Down and is offering a limited variety of pizzas to their customers.

 Pete has asked a local development company to create a simple till system to allow customers to login and calculate how much their orders will cost.
+He has also requested that the developed system is user friendly and should consider that some staff and customers may struggle with the new system.
+Therefor the system should make full use of appropriate message prompts when exiting and clearing.

 ## Pete offers the following variety of pizzas:-